Layout Control

 The LayoutControl is a container of items that arranges these items in a single row or column.

 You can add LayoutGroup containers as children to the LayoutControl.
 A LayoutGroup container allows you to arrange its items side-by-side (either vertically or horizontally) or as tabs.
-A LayoutGroup can contain other LayoutGroup objects as children, arranging their items in a different direction.
-This allows non-linear layouts to be created:

-- Automatic alignment of the controls that are embedded into the LayoutControl using LayoutItem wrappers.
+- Automatic alignment of controls that are embedded into the LayoutControl using LayoutItem wrappers.
 These controls are automatically aligned against their left edges according to their associated labels.
 See Aligning contents of LayoutItems to learn more.

 - Use built-in size thumbs to resize child items and groups.
 Set LayoutControl.AllowVerticalSizing and LayoutControl.AllowHorizontalSizing attached properties to